arkency/posts/posts/2016-02-09-where-and-why-im-still-using-rails.md

 ## But Rails makes developers stupid

-It's now more popular to criticize Rails that it was before.
+It's now more popular to criticize Rails than it was before.
 Once you get past the things that are possible with Rails you see the problems with some of its patterns - the active record pattern being the main one.

 Suddenly, we realize that Rails teaches new developers bad habits.
 [We're worried that Rails makes other developers stupid](http://andrzejonsoftware.blogspot.com/2014/04/be-careful-with-rails-way.html).
 We try to show that [there's a world beyond The Rails Way](http://blog.arkency.com/2014/12/beyond-the-rails-way/).